Lassan Nawab

 Lassan Nawab (لساں نواب) is a town situated in a long and narrow valley about 32 kilometers from Mansehra city.
 Lassan Nawab town is also a union council (an administrative subdivision) of Mansehra District in Khyber-Pakhtunkhwa province of Pakistan.

 Demographics

 The main language spoken in Lassan Nawab is Hindko.
 The main tribe living in Lassan Nawab is the Tanoli tribe.
+By ethnicity they describes themselves as a non pashto speaker pashtuns.